2007-2013 Chevrolet Silverado and GMC Sierra Crew Cab

 SiriusXM satellite radio

 GM made satellite radio available as an option on most models.
-If you have a current subscription, you’ll want to buy a new stereo with built-in SiriusXM satellite radio or a model that works with an outboard tuner.
+If you have a current subscription, you’ll want to add a new satellite radio tuner to your new head unit.
 You can call SiriusXM to move service over to the new stereo.
 If you have multiple vehicles, consider getting a plug-and-play tuner to take your satellite radio along, no matter which vehicle you’re driving.

 The factory Bose system includes amps, but they aren’t ideal for use with aftermarket head units or speakers.
 It’s best to bypass or eliminate these amps in favor of newer gear if you want the best possible sound.
-You’ll find room for amps in the spaces under and behind the seats or in the center console.
+You’ll find room for a new 4-channel amp in the spaces under and behind the seats or in the center console.

 Find the audio gear that fits your car or truck